keboola/connection-docs/storage/tables/index.md

 datatypes during incremental load, the `_timestamp` column is updated based on the primary key only when any value in the row is changed.
 In tables with native datatypes, the `_timestamp` column is updated every time when duplicate primary keys are imported.
-This behavior has an impact on [incremental Processing](/storage/tables/#Incremental Processing), as when rows with duplicate primary keys are imported into tables with native types, they are considered as new rows.
+This behavior has an impact on [incremental processing](/storage/tables/#incremental-processing).
+When rows with

+duplicate primary keys are imported into tables with native types, they are considered as new rows.

 Example: